🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Base rug: A large jute, sisal, or low-pile wool in a natural tone.

-• Topper: A plush Moroccan-style or shag runner on either side of the bed or a smaller sheepskin by your reading chair.
+• Topper: A plush Moroccan-style or shag runner on either side of the bed, or a smaller sheepskin by your reading chair.

 Not into layers?
 A thick wool rug in a heathered oatmeal covers the cozy base in one go.
+For more floor inspiration, browse these layered rug ideas.

-7. Simplify the Nightstand, Elevate the Styling
+7. Simplify the Nightstand, Then Style It Well

 The 5-Item Rule